 Ubajee walkers' camp

-Ubajee walkers' camp is set within blackbutt Eucalyptus pilularis forest and situated at the edge of the Gheerulla Valley.
-There are magnificent views across the valley from the Ubajee viewpoint, 50 metres from the walkers’ camp.
+Ubajee walkers' camp is set within blackbutt Eucalyptus pilularis forest and situated at the eastern edge of the scenic Gheerulla Creek valley.

 - Toilets (non-flush)

 Walkers’ camp features: Camp sites are screened by acacia and eucalypt regrowth.
 There are magnificent views to the north-west across the valley from the Ubajee viewpoint, 50m from the walkers’ camp.

 Location: Ubajee walkers' camp is 13.1km one-way from Flaxton walkers’ camp.
 See Ubajee walkers’ camp map for details.

 Access: The walkers’ camp is only accessible by foot.